Sasso0101/PARCO-H1/README.md

 3. runs the sequential and the cache-optimized implementations with the flag configurations that are presented in the report;
 4. runs the parallel implementation with 1, 2, 4, 8, 16, 32 and 64 cores.

-The data given by the runs is saved to the `results.csv` file (located in the `results` directory inside the project's directory).
+The data obtained during the runs is saved to the `results.csv` file (located in the `results` directory inside the project's directory).
 The csv file will contain a line for each run.
 The columns of the csv file are:
 ```
 name - name of the run, as printed in the output file
 size - size of the matrix